matsengrp/dpvt/README.md

 ### Data format

-We currently assume that training/testing/validation data is pickled as one dictionary with keys being trees and values determining whether the tree is a MP tree (label `0`) or not (label `1`).
+We currently assume that training/testing/validation data is pickled as one dictionary with keys being trees and values being list of labels determining whether an edge is in a MP tree (label `0`) or not (label `1`).
+These labels are sorted according to a pre-order traversal.
 Our training/validation/testing data split is 0.6/0.2/0.2 and when splitting the data we ensure that we get balanced training, validation, and testing set.